mjang/cobalt-product-public-docs/content/en/Getting started/_index.md

 While it's helpful if you have a background as a developer, it's not required to understand the pentest process.

-If the language of software security confuses you, refer to our [Glossary].
+If the language of software security confuses you, refer to our [Glossary](./glossary).